WheteThunger/AutomatedWorkcarts/README.md

 #### Will this plugin cause lag?

 This plugin's logic is optimized for performance and should not cause lag.
 However, trains moving along the tracks does incur some overhead, regardless of whether a player or NPC is driving them.
-Therefore, having many automated trains may reduce server FPS.
+Therefore, having many automated trains may reduce both client and server FPS.
 One way to address this is to limit the number of automated trains with the `MaxConductors` configuration option.

 #### Is this compatible with the Cargo Train Event plugin?